dobrosketchkun/bionic-reading-epub-converter/README.md

-This is very rudimentary epub converter, but it will probably get things done.
+This is a very rudimentary epub converter, but it will probably get things done.

 Usage:
 ```python brec.py myepubbook.epub```